Luinen/DjanTaurant_PP4/README.md

 **Welcome to [DJANTAURANT](https://djantaurant.herokuapp.com/)!**

 Djantaurant is Dublin's most trusted family-friendly restaurant, where the guest feels like a guest, which is like home.
 The goals of this  project is to give a user the ability to book appointments, update or cancel.
-The Target audiance is
+The target audience is families and couples who want to enjoy the finest selection of ingredients.

 ![responsive_pic](/media/responsive.png)